Phase I and Phase II Environmental Site Assessments

-When purchasing commercial real estate a buyer must be aware of any potential environmental liabilities they will become responsible once the property is purchased.
-An assessment of the property by an environmental professional can assist the buyer in identifying and quantifying such liabilities.
-Once an assessment has been completed, and the proper documentation has been completed, a property owner has a second layer of protection through the Innocent Land Owner Act against unidentifiable liabilities as long as one can prove a thorough investigation was conducted prior to purchasing a property.
+When purchasing commercial real estate a buyer must be aware of any potential environmental liabilities they will become responsible for once the property is purchased.
+A Phase I Environmental Site Assessment (ESA) of the property by Singleton Environmental (SEI) can assist the buyer in identifying and quantifying such liabilities.
+Once SEI has completed the Site assessment proper documentation will be completed in accordance with the EPA Standards and Practices for All Appropriate Inquires as published in the Standard Practice for ASTM E 1527-05 Environmental Site Assessments.
+Once complete a property owner now has a second layer of protection through the Innocent Land Owner Act against unidentifiable liabilities as long as one can prove a thorough investigation was conducted prior to purchasing a property.

 Phase I Site Assessment